 Many women see their breasts as a vital part of their femininity and self-image.
-Although perhaps reluctant to have cosmetic surgery, they are distressed at having small or sagging breasts.
-Women with small breasts may feel they look bottom-heavy, or skinny and asexual.
+Women with small breasts may feel they look bottom-heavy, or skinny, or sexually unappealing.
 Breast implants can create balance to the figure and give it a curvier appearance.

 Breast augmentation should be a purely personal affair.
 A woman who is depressed, trying to please a partner, or hoping to save a failing relationship should not have breast implants.
 The procedure is only appropriate for women who want it to improve their own self-image.

 Silicone implants are filled with a semi-solid gel.
 Because the implant material is a solid, there is very little risk of leakage.
-Saline implants are filled with medical grade saline.
-Should these implants rupture and leak, the saline solution is absorbed into the body.
+Saline implants on the other hand, are filled with a medical grade saline solution.
+Should these implants rupture and leak, the saline is absorbed into the body.

 Silicone is said to feel more natural, but some women prefer saline because it’s similar to the fluids found in the body.
 Silicone maintains its shape much better than saline.
-If a saline implant loses its shape, it can cause the skin around it to ripple, making the implant obvious.
+If a saline implant loses its shape, it can cause the skin around the implant case to ripple, making the implant look obvious.

-All implants have a silicone coating on the outside.
+Smooth or Textured – All implants have a silicone coating on the outside.
 You can choose whether this outer shell is textured or smooth.
-A textured implant has a slightly rough surface, is thicker than the surface of a smooth implant and can be more easily felt through the skin.
+A textured implant has a slightly rough surface, is thicker than the surface of a smooth implant, and can be more easily felt through the skin.
 Smooth implants are made with a shiny polished surface, which is a lot thinner than that of a textured implant.

 The reason for the two different implant surfaces is to prevent the implant from rotating.
 Sometimes smooth-surfaced implants, especially round ones, can turn after they are placed.
 Theoretically, the textured implants ‘stick’ to the muscle or tissue and don’t move.